IntellectualSites/documentation/plotsquared/commands.md

 ### TRUST

 With this command you "add him" to the whitelist of the plot.
-It gives the added user more permissions as the normal ADD command: it allow a user to build in a plot every time and use WorldEdit while the plot owner is offline.
+It gives the added user more permissions as the normal ADD command: it allows a user to build in a plot every time and use WorldEdit while the plot owner is offline.

 **Usage:**
 `/plot [[world;]X;Z] trust <player | *>`